Some links in this post may be affiliate links

 Position the pots in a warm, well-lit spot and maintain the soil moist until the new plants are well established after which you can begin normal routine care.

-The common pests in Copperleaf Plant are mealybugs, aphids and spidermites.
-Isolate the affected plant to prevent spread to the rest of the houseplants and treat it with appropriate products like neem oil or insecticidal soap.
+Common pests in Copperleaf Plant are mealybugs, aphids and spidermites.
+Isolate the affected plant to prevent spread to the rest of the plants and treat it with neem oil or insecticidal soap.
+Make sure to follow the instructions on the label.

 1. Is Acalypha wilkesiana indoor or outdoor?